{{org_field_logo}}

 9. CQC Compliance

-This policy aligns with the following CQC regulations:
+This policy supports compliance with the following CQC requirements:

 10. Policy Review